-- Request a heated mix or order 100 lbs. of extra cement for each cubic yard of concrete.
+- Request a heated mix or order 100 pounds of extra cement for each cubic yard of concrete.
 This extra cement helps develop early strength.

-- Fresh concrete frozen during the first 24 hours can lose 50% of its potential 28-day strength!
+- Fresh concrete frozen during the first 24 hours can lose 50 percent of its potential 28-day strength.

 - When there is no other option, adding a cement bag to the mix will help.

 - Do not seal freshly placed concrete until it has bleed and the setting process has begun.

 - It is recommended to place concrete as soon as possible.
 If the batch plant is too far from the concrete’s final destination, additional steps must be taken to reduce setting problems.